hacklabkyiv/prismo/README.md

     token: <slack_token>
 ```

-The secret key and slat must be the different values.
-The secret key is used for session encryption, the salt is used
-for admin password hashing.
-We strongly recommend to generate random values for both of them.
+The secret key is used for session encryption.
+We strongly recommend to generate random values for the secret key.

 ### Add admin user